The Harmonic Quantum Szil\'ard Engine: Introduction

 In Sec.~\ref{cycle}, we analyze the evolution of the quantum system during one Szil\'ard engine cycle.
 The quantum particle is prepared in an initial thermal state of the harmonic well (Sec.~\ref{initial}).
-Next, a Dirac delta potential barrier is quasi-statically inserted in the middle of the well thus modifying the quantum state of the particle (Sec.~\ref{barrier}).
-Then, a quantum position measurement allows the demon to localize the particle is on the left or the right side of the barrier (Sec.~\ref{measurement}).
+Next, a Dirac delta potential barrier is quasi-statically inserted in the middle of the well, thus modifying the quantum state of the particle (Sec.~\ref{barrier}).
+Then, a quantum position measurement allows the demon to localize the particle on the left or the right side of the barrier (Sec.~\ref{measurement}).
 The one-particle quantum gas finally expands isothermally, which allows the demon to extract useful work (Sec.~\ref{joule}) and seems to violate the second law of thermodynamics.
-In Sec.~\ref{secondlaw}, we explain why this is in fact not the case when treating the demon itself as a quantum system.
+In Sec.~\ref{secondlaw}, we explain why this is, in fact, not the case when treating the demon itself as part of the system.
 We end in Sec.~\ref{discussion} with a short discussion.
+Our treatment should be suitable for advanced undergraduates and researchers interested in the conceptual links between information, entropy, and quantum measurement, or for use in a graduate course on quantum mechanics, statistical mechanics or (quantum) information theory.